 To our valued vendor community:

-As the Region, together with its community partners, is responding to the COVID-19 pandemic, we continue posting bid opportunities.
+As the Region of Peel, together with its community partners, respond to the COVID-19 pandemic, we continue posting bid opportunities.
 Please visit our bids&tendersTM website.
 We look forward to working with you.

 The Region uses an online bidding system for all bid opportunities called bids&tenders™.